lkndl/ab12phylo/README.md

 ## Getting Started

 AB12PHYLO has both a graphical and a commandline interface: `ab12phylo` and `ab12phylo-cmd`.
-The graphical version has its own help, so the following tutorial is intended mainly for the commandline tool.
-Take a look at the options by running `ab12phylo-cmd -h`.
+The graphical version has its own help, which you will see if you start it with `ab12phylo` from your terminal.

+The following tutorial is intended for the commandline tool.
+First, take a look at the options by running `ab12phylo-cmd -h`.

 #### Test run